 My guests are old and not tech-savvy; they won’t know how to use a native app.

 Sure, the older population has had to step up and learn technology while the younger generation was born using it.
 But before you decide that your population can’t handle an app, consider these points:

 - Apps are often easier for non-tech savvy users to operate than a web page, especially those shrunk-down websites that are difficult to see and navigate.

 - Apps allow you to take advantage of the accessibility settings on the device.
-For example, Handbid’s native app reads a user’s device settings and will adjust font size, contrast and button formats based on what the user has put into their device preferences.
+For example, Handbid’s native app reads a user’s device settings and will adjust the font size, contrast, and button formats based on what the user has put into their device preferences.

 - Most guests who won’t use an app won’t want to use the web on their phone either.
 Those non-techy guests are best off bidding from a tablet with the assistance of a bid helper.
 Handbid has an app for iPad that serves this purpose well.